Seashell Trust

 Seashell Trust (formerly Royal Schools for the Deaf) is a charity in Cheadle Hulme, Greater Manchester, England, for children, young people and adults with sensory impairment, profound and multiple learning difficulties, and profound communication difficulties.
 It is the oldest deaf children's charity in North West England and operates Royal School Manchester and Royal College Manchester, as well as children and adult care and residential homes including a supported tenancy.

 Schools

 The Trust's special school is called Royal School Manchester, the Trust's independent specialist college [ISC] is Royal College Manchester.
 In addition, the Trust also operates ten adult care homes and seven children's homes.

 History

 The original school was established in 1823 by Robert Phillips, a Manchester merchant, with the assistance of fellow merchant William Bateman.
-It attained its royal status by Queen Victoria in 1897, and queen was its patron.
+It attained its royal status by Queen Victoria in 1897, and Queen Elizabeth II was its patron.
 It first opened in Salford in 1825, with 14 children, but it became necessary to move to a larger building, in Old Trafford, where the foundation stone was laid in 1836.
 It opened on 21 June 1837.